My Journey Thus Far

 So, I sat down to write–and yes, that’s how I do it.
 I’m not a big plotter and sometimes that works against me, but I’m learning.
 Still, by February of 2009, I had a first draft.
 It was awful, of course, but I was proud of it.

 2009 was full of tons and tons of parenting and editing whenever I could.
-I enlisted the services of Vinnie Kinsella and Declaration Editing, hiring him to give me his honest opinion on what he read.
+I enlisted the services of a freelance editor, hiring him to give me his honest opinion on what he read.
 He was nothing but fabulous and encouraged me on my road to publication.

 So, now it’s spring, 2010.
 I’m several drafts into my novel and no real goal in sight, except landing an agent.
 But, the idea of sending out query letters and getting only silence in return was gut-wrenching.